asmod3us/castle/README.md

 its setup script.

 Disclaimer: castle was not written by a bash scripting expert.
-The configuration presented here is from my own Macbook and Ubuntu boxes and may not necessarily be useful to you.
-Things might not even work at all.
+The configuration presented here is from my own Mac and Linux boxes and may not necessarily be useful to you.

 ## Features

 - modularized bash configuration that allows to customize settings per host and per os
 - vim configuration based on pathogen
-- solarized color theme for bash (including dircolors) and vim
+- solarized color theme for bash, vim and dircolors
 - a setup script to quickly "move in" on new machines

 ## Installation